Troubleshooting CodeTwo certificate validation problems

 - Select Internet Protocol Version 4 (TCP/IPv4) and once again click Properties.

-- Select the Use the following DNS server addresses and either enter the IP addresses of your ISP or, for example:
+- Select the Use the following DNS server addresses option and either enter the IP addresses of your ISP or, for example:

 - Google DNS: